American Studies

 • The Senior Seminar is any AMST 1900-level course taken during the senior year.
 Students may take as many AMST 1900-level courses as they wish; however, for the course to count as the Senior Seminar it must be taken during the senior year.

-• The other two seminars may be in American Studies or Ethnic Studies, or they may include seminars outside the department that are linked to the student's focus area.
+• The three other seminars may be listed in American Studies or Ethnic Studies, or in another department if linked to the student's focus area (requires concentration advisor approval; a maximum of 3 courses outside of AMST/ETHN can count toward the concentration).

 • The Senior Capstone ePortfolio (an ungraded requirement).

 • Honors Thesis (optional): Concentrators hoping to pursue honors should take the Honors Seminar, AMST 1800, in the spring of their junior year.
-Students pursuing honors are required to take two independent study courses (AMST 1970) in their senior year in order to complete the honors thesis.
-These independent study courses raise the total number of required concentration courses to 12.
+AMST 1800 counts as one of the four required 1000-level seminars listed above.
+Students pursuing honors are also required to take two independent study courses (AMST 1970) in their senior year in order to complete the honors thesis.
+These independent study course raises the total number of required concentration courses to 12.

 Honors Thesis